 - Time entry

-- View past pay advices
+- View past pay advices and tax year statements

-- Update address and emergency notification information
+- Update direct deposit and tax information

 - Change employee password

 Direct Deposit: The University strongly recommends that each employee have their paycheck direct-deposited into an account at their financial institution.